infinum/frontend-handbook/React/Recipes/Session Handling.md

 #### `condition`

 `condition` property is an optional property.
-This property is a function that takes session as an argument and returns a boolean.
+This property is a function that takes the session as an argument and returns a boolean.
 It will determine if a redirect should occur or not.
 This can be useful if you need to create a redirect on some condition based on a session.

 ```tsx
 // redirect if logged in user is not an admin
 <AuthRedirect to="/" condition={(session) => session?.user.role !== 'admin'}>
 ```

+This property has a higher priority then a default behavior.